HepHepHurra/Hurrakify/readme.txt

 Hurraki is a dictionary in Plain Language.
 Many written and spoken words are complicated.
-Some people don’t understand difficult words and text.
+Some people don't understand difficult words and text.
 With Plain Language, everybody can understand.
 For anyone – free to use.
 Plain Language should be available in many languages.